 Regardless of the size and structure of your business, you can create standards and protocols to make your company carbon neutral.
-There are several ways businesses can reduce carbon footprint.
+There are several ways businesses can reduce their carbon footprint.
 This process begins by understanding the emissions generated by your company and tracking your current carbon footprint.
-Once you know your company’s emissions, you can take actionable strides towards reducing your business carbon footprint.
+Once you know your company’s emissions, you can take actionable strides towards reducing your business’s carbon footprint.
 Cool Effect is here to help you understand how to reduce business carbon footprint and highlight changes you can implement right now.

 Understanding Carbon Footprint For Businesses: The Basics

 If you want to join the ranks of companies reducing their carbon footprint, start with the basics.
 Your establishment’s carbon footprint is a measurement of greenhouse gases (GHG) emitted through various activities and operations.
 To have a true grasp of corporate carbon footprints, every aspect of your business needs to be taken into account, from business trips to remote locations to the amount of paper you use to print in-house memos.
 Once you have a tally of your annual usage, you can start identifying where your company needs to make the most adjustments to reduce office carbon footprint.